jamorafo/Open-Up-Demo-/README.md

 Instructions to Run Open Up Demo:

   1. Make sure that you have the latest R version installed in your computer.
-This code was updated with the R version 4.1.1 (2021-08-10).
+This code was updated with the R version 4.1.1 (2021-08-10) for MacOs.
 You can install or update
      R from https://www.r-project.org/.
   2. Once R is installed or updated, you have two options: Option 1 - Run the online version which will call the github repository and Option 2 - Download the whole  Open-Up-Demo folder and run it in your computer.